Low-latency machine learning FPGA accelerator for multi-qubit-state discrimination: Results and Discussion

 \section{Results and Discussion}

-\subsection{Performance and Resource utilization}
+\subsection{Performance and Resource Utilization}

-To demonstrate the effectiveness of our approach, we implemented NN model of Ref~\cite{lienhard2022deep}.
-This network architecture consists of an input dimension of 1000 samples followed by 3 hidden layers consisting of 1000, 500, and 250 nodes and the 32 output nodes for each possible state.
-The total number of learnable parameters is $1,634,782$ with each parameter requiring 4 bytes of storage in floating point representation.
-This translates into 50 Mb of storage to just save the weights and bias.
-Following this standard floating point approach, the implementation crosses the resource limit of most of the available FPGA devices as reported in Ref~\cite{maurya2023scaling}.
+To demonstrate the effectiveness of our approach, we implemented the NN model described in Ref.~\cite{lienhard2022deep}.
+This network architecture consists of an input dimension of $1,000$ nodes, three hidden layers with $1,000$, $500$, and $250$ nodes, and $32$ output nodes for each possible state.
+The total number of learnable parameters sums up to $1,634,782$, each requiring $4$ bytes of storage in floating-point representation.
+This translates to \SI{50}{\mega\byte} of storage just for the weights and biases.
+Using this standard floating-point approach, the implementation exceeds the resource limits of most available FPGA devices, as reported in Ref.~\cite{maurya2023scaling}.

-However, we adopt the methodology as described in the previous section to implement the model in Brevitas and subsequently convert to a dataflow graph using FINN-R. The input, weight and activation quantization used is 4,~2, and 2 bits, respectively.
-The model achieves 90.40 GM fidelity, which is only $0.9$\% below the one reported in Ref~\cite{lienhard2022deep}.
-This reduction is within the acceptable range as reported by many other quantized implementations of standard models \cite{blott2018finn}.
-Latency and resource utilization comparison for various NN model architectures and quantizations is given in Table \ref{tab:resource_util_fpga}.
-The resource utilization of this base model (Arch-1) on RFSoC XCZU28DR is only $39$\%, still leaving enough room for implementation of other logic.
-It can be observed that input size and hidden layer reduction has a major impact on resources and improves latency drastically with minimal drop in fidelity.
+To address this challenge, we adopted the methodology described in the previous section to implement the model in Brevitas and convert it to a dataflow graph using FINN-R. The input, weight, and activation quantization used are $4$, $2$, and $2$ bits, respectively.
+The model achieves a geometric mean fidelity of $0.904$, which is only $0.9$\% below the one reported in Ref.~\cite{lienhard2022deep}.
+This reduction is within the acceptable range reported by other quantized implementations of standard models~\cite{blott2018finn}.

+Latency and resource utilization comparisons for various NN model architectures and quantizations are presented in Tab.~\ref{tab:resource_util_fpga}.
+Reducing input size and hidden layers have a significant impact on resource usage and drastically improve latency with a minimal drop in fidelity.

-Arch-4 to Arch-9 have almost the same parameters but vary in architecture, and see similar pattern in resource utilization except binarized model of Arch-6 which uses less than ~5\% LUTs.
-Arch-7, Arch-8 and Arch-9 has higher ultilization as these architecture have been optimized for higher performance.
+The resource utilization of the base model (Arch-1) on the RFSoC XCZU28DR is only $39$\%, still leaving enough room for implementing other logic.
+Arch-4 to Arch-9 have almost the same parameters but vary in architecture and show a similar pattern in resource utilization, except for the binarized model of Arch-6, which uses less than about $5$\% of the look-up tables (LUT)---programmable logic blocks in FPGAs.
+Arch-7, Arch-8, and Arch-9 exhibit higher utilization as these architectures have been optimized for higher performance.